 - Remove clothing from the dryer as soon as the cycle is complete to reduce wrinkling and time spent ironing.

-- Mesh washing bags can help to protect delicate items and keep socks or other small or paired items together.
+- Use mesh washing bags to protect delicate items and keep socks or other paired items together.